Professor Bryony Onciul

-Bryony Onciul is a Senior Lecturer in History at the University of Exeter, Cornwall Campus.
+Professor Bryony Onciul is an Associate Professor in History at the University of Exeter, Cornwall Campus.

 Bryony reviews for International Journal of Heritage Studies, Journal of Museum Ethnography, Museum and Society Journal, International Journal of Tourism Anthropology, HEA’s Teaching History in Higher Education, E-pisteme journal, and Routledge.

 Bryony’s main research interests include community engagement, heritage, Indigenising and decolonising museology, (post)colonial narratives, difficult histories, identity and performance, understanding place, the effects of climate change on heritage management, the power and politics of representation, repatriation, apologies, truth and reconciliation.